 Singer / songwriter Frankie Miller plays Jake Mcquillen, a local hard man with a reputation who is trying to put his past behind him, yet finds himself caught up in gang violence, despite his best efforts to steer away from it.

 The heart of the story concerns Jake’s difficult relationship with his dying grandfather and their contempt towards each other.
 At heart it’s a kitchen-sink drama but it’s broken up with good humour and support from Gregor Fisher (before his Rab C. Nesbitt days) and Ken Hutchison is memorable as the brilliantly written loveable rogue that is Dancer; a Jack-the-lad type figure who takes Jake on a drinking spree which culminates in a violent showdown as Jake’s past finally catches up with him.

-I first saw it in college in 1995 for my Media Studies course at West Lothian College, in Bathgate.
+I first saw Just A Boys’ Game in 1995, for my NC Media Studies course at West Lothian College in Bathgate.
 It left an impression on me then and I still find it a compelling watch now.
 I always find myself revisiting it every so often, for a number of reasons.

 I love that all of the locations were real and not sets.
 From the dark and dingy pubs and the cold and damp streets, to the shipyards of the Clyde.
 I feel like I am stepping into the Glasgow that I visited in the ’80s, when I went to see my grandparents, who lived just outside Drumchapel.